 Most wage and hour violations are willful.
 The FLSA has been on the books since 1938.
 Employers know about it.
 If they violate it, especially if they have a systematic policy that violates it, courts often find the violation willful.

-Why the FLSA Matters
+Why does the FLSA matter?

 The FLSA is the foundation of worker protections for millions of people.
-It sets a federal baseline: you must be paid for your work, at a fair rate, with time-and-a-half premium for overtime.
+It sets a federal baseline: you must be paid for your work, at a fair rate, with time-and-a-half for overtime.

 Violations are common.
-I see automatic lunch deductions, misclassified independent contractors, salaried workers denied overtime, off-the-clock work, and countless other violations.
+I see automatic lunch deductions, misclassified independent contractors, salaried workers denied overtime, off-the-clock work, and many other violations.
 Many employers understand the law and violate it anyway because the potential profits from wage theft outweigh the legal risk in their minds.

 Call me at (512) 799-2048 for a free consultation.